Communications Division, Emergency 911 Center

 When reporting a fire, tell what is on fire and whether anyone is in danger such as a person(s) inside a vehicle or structure.
 Advise if any hazardous material is involved.
 Do not place yourself in danger to obtain information.

-9-1-1 dispatchers are trained to ask specific questions to determine the most appropriate response for your emergency.
+9-1-1 dispatchers are trained to ask specific questions to determine the most appropriate response to your emergency.

 When you dial 9-1-1 from a traditional telephone, one that is wired into a house or other building, the location from which you are calling is displayed on a computer screen in front of the 9-1-1 dispatcher.
-If you cannot speak, you are ill, or are being kept from talking by an intruder, leave the telephone off the hook.
+If you cannot speak, you are ill or are being kept from talking by an intruder, leave the telephone off the hook.
 Any noise that we can hear will help us determine the most appropriate response.
-In cases of domestic violence, the victim often leaves the telephone off the hook and the dispatcher is able to determine the nature of the situation quickly and send the appropriate response.
+In cases of domestic violence, the victim often leaves the telephone off the hook, and the dispatcher can determine the nature of the situation quickly and send the appropriate response.

 Something else to remember about wireless 9-1-1 calls is that your location is not automatically displayed like it is from calls placed by traditional phones.
 Cellular technology does not yet provide for your location to be pinpointed by the 9-1-1 systems.
 If you are not familiar with your exact location, it is crucial that you give as much information about your surroundings as possible.
 If you have access to a traditional telephone in an emergency, use it.
 Although wireless telephone providers, the FCC, and 9-1-1 organizations are working together, we are still a few years away from making cellular 9-1-1 as effective as traditional 9-1-1 services.

 When calling on a cellular phone, your location is not readily known.

 - Tell the dispatcher the location of the emergency, your name, and your telephone number.
 This information is not displayed when calling from a cellular phone.